luisfcodes/react-ignite2022-rocketseat/01-challenge-toDoList/README.md

 1. Download or clone the project
 2. Install all dependencies with `npm i` or `yarn` command
-3. Run the project with `npm run server`
+3. Run the project with `npm run dev`

 ## 🎨 Figma of the challenge